-WOMEN'S SOFTBALL The Cardinals play NJCAA Division 2 softball and the home field is the Farmington Sports Complex.
-Scholarships are available.
+The Cardinals play NJCAA Division 2 softball at the home field, the Farmington Sports Complex.
 The team has won three Region 16 Championships since it began in 2009.
 The team has also won two district J titles, allowing them to play at the national tournament those two seasons.
-The Lady Cards finished 9th in 2011.
+The Lady Cards finished ninth in 2011.
 There have been three Academic All-Americans to come through the program in its brief history, as well as two All-Americans.
+Scholarships are available.